harrymd/Ouroboros/modes/README.md

 ### Format of the model file

 The model file can be specified in one of two formats.
 The first option is the tabular format used by the *Mineos* code (see the *Mineos* manual, Masters et al. 2011, section 3.1.2.1), although anisotropic wavespeeds are silently converted to the isotropic mean, and attenuation is currently ignored.
 The second option is a simple space-separated text file with four columns: radius (increasing from 0, in km), density (in g/cm3), P-wave speed and S-wave speed (both in km/s).
+The second option contains no information about attenuation, and so cannot be used if an attenuation correction is being used.

+#### The default model file

+The default model file (`prem_noocean_at_03.000_mHz_noq.txt`) is based on the Preliminary Reference Earth Model (see references in master README file), which is included in the `DEMO/models/` directory of the Mineos package as `prem_noocean.txt`.
+We removed radial anisotropy is by taking the mean of the horizontally- and vertically-polarised wave speeds.
+We removed attenuation by setting the Q-values to zero (and `tref` to -1).
+A dispersion correction is used to make the model more appropriate for low-frequency normal-mode studies (see the function `create_adjusted_model.py` from `modes/attenuation_correction.py` for more detail).
+The original reference frequency of PREM (1 Hz) is changed to 3 mHz.

 ### The format of the output files